 In this article, we review in more detail the symptoms, causes, and treatment of somatostatinomas and the outlook for people with this tumor.

 Most people do not have severe symptoms until the disease is very advanced.
-The symptoms are then similar to those that appear in other forms of pancreatic cancer, such as:
+The symptoms are then similar to those that appear in other forms of pancreatic cancer.
+Symptoms

-Additional signs and symptoms of somatostatinomas depend on the location of the tumor, which might be in the pancreas or the small intestine.
+Additional signs and symptoms of somatostatinomas depend on the location of the tumor, which may be in the pancreas or the small intestine.

 Somatostatin helps keep all of the gastrointestinal hormones in balance by blocking their secretion when necessary.
 Two examples of these hormones are insulin and gastrin.